-2012 £bn 2011 £bn Mortgage loans Other loans Total Mortgage loans Other loans Total Asia insurance operationsnote(i) 0.4 0.4 0.4 0.4 US insurance operations ^{note(ii)} 3.5 2.7 6.2 3.6 0.6 4.2 UK insurance operationsnote(iii) 1.3 1.3 1.1 1.1 Asset management operationsnote(iv) - 1.2 1.2 - 1.3 1.3 Total loans held by shareholder-backed operations 4.8 4.3 9.1 4.7 2.3 7.0
+201 2 £bn 2011 £ bn Mortgage Ioans Other Ioans Total Mortgage Ioans Other Ioans Total Asia insurance operations (i) - 0.4 0.4 - 0.4 0.4 US insurance operations (ii) 3.5 2.7 6.2 3.6 0.6 4.2 UK insurance operations (iii) 1.3 - 1.3 1.1 - 1.1 Asset management operations (iv) - 1.2 1.2 - 1.3 1.3 Total loans held by shareholder-backed operations 4.8 4.3 9.1 4.7 2.3 7.0

-- (i) The majority of Asia insurance operations loans are commercial loans held by the Malaysian operation that are rated investment grade by two local rating agencies - (ii) The US insurance operations held £6.2 billion of loans, comprising £3.5 billion of commercial mortgage loans and £2.7 billion of policy loans.
+(i) The majority of Asia insurance operations loans are commercial loans held by the Malaysian operation that are rated investment grade by two local rating agencies.

+(ii) The US insurance operations held £6.2 billion of loans, comprising £3.5 billion of commercial mortgage loans and £2.7 billion of policy loans.
 Approximately £1.8 billion of the policy loans are held as collateral related to the three reinsurance treaties with Swiss Re, which are offset by a funds withheld liability.
 These loans are carried at fair value.
 All other loans are accounted for at amortised cost, less any impairment.
 All commercial mortgage loans held by US insurance operations are collateralised by properties.
 The US commercial mortgage loan portfolio does not include any single-family residential mortgage loans and therefore is not exposed to the risk of defaults associated with residential sub-prime mortgage loans.
-Jackson incurred write downs of £5 million on its commercial mortgage book (2011. write-downs of £28 million). - (iii) The majority of mortgage loans held by UK insurance operations are mortgage loans collateralised by properties. - (iv) Relates to bridging loan finance managed by Prudential Capital.
+Jackson incurred write downs of £5 million on its commercial mortgage book (2011: write downs of £28 million).

+(iii) The majority of mortgage loans held by UK insurance operations are mortgage loans collateralised by properties.

+(iv) Relates to bridging loan finance managed by Prudential Capital.

-vi Counterparty credit risk (Audited)
+(vi) Counterparty credit risk